 Built upon a great new mechanic for Northern Realms, Formation, Anséis has quickly become an auto-include in Queen Meve decks due to this leader’s ability to bypass the formation effect, allowing you to boost Anséis and give it Zeal all at once, already making it better than Seltkirk of Gulet due to the lack of set-up involved.

-As Anna Strenger provides an engine for the boost mechanic, Windhalm of Attre provides one for Shield.
+As Anna Strenger provides an engine for the boost mechanic, Windhalm provides one for Shield.
 As it procs at the end of an allied turn, it easily finds at least some value and unlike Anna, the only hard answer to Windhalm is complete removal control, as Shield is a status that can be reapplied.
 Windhalm’s real strength though lies in deck utility, as it is not confined to Shield-based lists, but can also be used in the far more popular Engine Overload variant of Northern Realms decks.

 Scoia’tael is undoubtedly the faction to have profited most from the release of Crimson Curse, with the Harmony mechanic and a strong leader in Dana Méadbh giving it a wide variety of new ways to be played.
 Our list attempts to represent this by showcasing the top cards that have either opened up new strategies or really bolstered existing ones:

 Surviving the initial test of which cards from Crimson Curse are good or bad, The Great Oak has become a staple finisher for numerous Scoia’tael archetypes; superb in a long round and packing a high-value floor even in a short round.
 The additional removal removal capability that is built into the card is enough for us to recommend it, but the fact that you might vary it with additional raw value depending on your circumstances means that The Great Oak also has tremendous utility.
 Finally, it also has the rare Treant tag, which can be a great bonus for Dana Méadbh and/or Harmony decks.